-Setup Guide (v15)
+Setup Guide (v12)

-Date: 2024-11-07
+Date: 2024-12-09

-SUSE® Linux Enterprise Server for SAP Applications is optimized in various ways for SAP\ applications.
-This guide provides detailed information about installing and customizing SUSE Linux Enterprise Server for SAP Applications for SAP HANA system replication in the performance optimized scenario.
+SUSE® Linux Enterprise Server for SAP Applications is optimized in various ways for SAP applications.
+This guide provides detailed information about installing and customizing SUSE Linux Enterprise Server for SAP Applications for SAP HANA system replication in the performance optimized scenario on the AWS platform.
 The document focuses on the steps to integrate an already installed and working SAP HANA with system replication.
+This document is based on SUSE Linux Enterprise Server for SAP Applications 12 SP5.